Otherworldly Travel in the Authoritarian Land of Fire

 Our hotel's (only) driver was reluctant to drive us out to the fantastically weird cluster of Mud Volcanoes at Gobustan, claiming the ground had been made impassable by recent wet weather.
 But, in travel, if at first you don't succeed, keep trying.
 After all, we were only going to be in Azerbaijan once.
 So we did what every traveller does when their cheapo hotel lets them down: we headed to the nearest five star hotel for advice.
 We fell upon the services of a kindly concierge who was happy to translate our wishes to a waiting taxi driver.
 For a bargain price of 20 Manats per hour (about £10), he would drive us out to Gobustan.
 We weren't to know it at the time but our trip southward to Gobustan was to make our visit to Azerbaijan a truly unforgettable one.

 Stop one was the Gobustan Petroglyph Reserve, a part of the boulder-tastic national park wherein which engravings of frog-like human figures and reed boats made by hunter gatherers date back 12,000 years to the Stone Age.
 Impressive.
 But the best was yet to come.
 Setting off further south from the Petroglyphs our taxi driver, driving one of Baku's boxy Hackney carriage taxis, pulled over at the side of the motorway where we swapped vehicles.
 We were handed over to a giant of a man whose tiny white Lada was to be our chariot along the dangerous quagmire of a mud track and up the mountainside to the volcanoes themselves.
 Driver Number One also joined us in the Lada, sitting in the passenger seat whilst we squeezed in the back.
 We had previously been told that a 4WD was the only vehicle capable of tackling the treacherous route.
 So why were we sat in a Lada?
 Answer: because locals know that only a Lada is small, light and nimble enough to make it through the mud and up the slippery mountain.
 The laws of gravity dictate that the heavier the vehicle, the quicker they'll sink.
 Indeed, some unfortunate souls we passed along the route had done just that, including a group of Russians who were forced to abandon their car and instead head up the mountainside on foot (one man choosing to walk barefoot rather than ruin a perfectly decent pair of shoes).
 Our Gentle Giant Lada driver was superb at handling the car, thrusting its wheel left, right, left again to avoid getting bogged down in the mud.
 The car skidded and bounced and, at a number of points, I thought that perhaps we should have heeded the warnings voiced back in Baku; I had visions of having to get out of the car to help dig it out.
 But he knew what he was doing and any fears I had about being in a car I'd initially deemed completely inappropriate soon evaporated.
 Expert driving, combined with the trusty machinery of a Soviet-era tin can on wheels, meant that after a few touch-and-go moments we had made it along the makeshift track and onto the mountain plateau, home to one of the strangest sights I have ever clapped eyes on: a collection of conical shapes, some metres high, bubbling and coughing their thick grey liquid and shooting the odd flame up into the air.
-The volcanoes were all rather astonishing in themselves but set amid an eerie lunar landscape, encircled by a 360° mountain range, and topped with a deep blue sky, was truly remarkable.
+The volcanoes were all rather astonishing in themselves but set amid an eerie lunar landscape, encircled by a 360° mountain range, and topped with a deep blue sky, was truly unbelievable.
+It was one of those moments when you pause and think to yourself, "aren't I lucky to be seeing this?"

 I was hopelessly ill-prepared for the challenges this fantastically muddy landscape posed: the thick mud sucked and pulled on my trainers at every step.
 I tightened the laces as much as I could, preventing them from being completely left behind in the deep, inevitable squelch of my next step.
 It didn't matter that my trainers were ruined - the Mud Volcanoes were truly worth the sacrifice.
 Bizarrely, Driver Number One, the most ill-equipped of us all, joined us among the bubbling volcanoes wearing his formal black leather shoes, seemingly having been overcome with as much excitement as our own, leaving the dignified safety of where the car was parked and taking to scrambling over the mud cones along with the rest of us.
+We were all reduced to children that day.
 Standing on top of a gurgling mud volcano I surveyed this most Science Fiction of landscapes, one which was, rather incongruously, disrupted by the presence of three white Ladas parked in the mud below and positioned at disconcerting angles.
 We were a million light years away from Baku.
 And it was great.

 The journey back down the mountain and along the mud track was equally as touch and go as the journey up.
 Other drivers, with eager tourists in tow, slowed down to ask us if the route was passable.
 In their bulky cars I didn't fancy their chances.
 I translated for a French couple who understood English but not Azerbaijani.
 Who knows if they made it or not.
 On arrival back at the main road I tried to tip the Gentle Giant who had been so kind, whose little white car was now anything but white, splattered, as it was, with mud and who had personally got down at my feet and helped scoop mud from my ruined trainers with a carrier bag he had fetched from his boot - only for his tip to be intercepted by Driver Number One's nimble finger work.
 I was devastated when I realised what had happened.
 Our Gentle Giant had driven awesomely, given his car some serious wear and tear (the smell of burning wafted past my nose on at least two occasions) during the two hour expedition and he now had a major clean-up job on his hands - and all for 5 Manats (£2.50).
 Sometimes in travel you see, experience and are even unwittingly part of things you do not like or agree with.
 They act as powerful reminders of just how lucky some of us are.
 The Gentle Giant vanished into the distance seemingly happy with his level of remuneration and I, a little humbled by the experience, headed back in the direction of the Azerbaijan show capital - a capital of which he was clearly not a part.